Find Your Production Planning Strategy

 Katana offers such a GPS in the form of Smart Manufacturing Software.

 Get a clear and improved overview of your manufacturing operations with a color-coded visual grid.

 Have more control over your inventory with our autonomous inventory management feature, which automatically saves changes from inventory movement.

 Take advantage of better production planning strategies by being able to use a drag-and-drop feature in Katana for meeting those important sale orders.

 Make manufacturing floor-level control easier with a prioritized task list for each employee and production line.

-By integrating Katana, the Smart Workshop Software, into your business, you can get more control over your operations, helping you to better serve your company goals and finding the room to grow your business.
+By integrating Katana, the Smart Manufacturing Software, into your business, you can get more control over your operations, helping you to better serve your company goals and finding the room to grow your business.